Mineriad: 26 September

-On September 26, the miners attacked the Government building with new forces and called for the Government to be dismissed.
+On 26 September, the miners attacked the Government building with new forces and called for the Government to be dismissed.
 Representatives of the miners met for private talks with government officials.
 Miron Cozma threatened that if by 12:00 PM the resignation of the prime minister was not announced, he would call 40,000 trade unionists from Pipera, adding that probably no one wants a civil war.
-At 12:00, Alexandru Bârlădeanu, the president of the Senate, announced on the public television the dismissal of the Romanian Government.
-The mining union leader asks the miners to go home because their claims have been resolved.
+At 12:00, Alexandru Bârlădeanu, the president of the Senate, announced on the public television the dismissal of the Romanian government.
+The mining union leader asked the miners to go home because their claims had been resolved.
 In the afternoon of that day, the miners entered the Assembly Hall of the Assembly of Deputies and requested the resignation of President Ion Iliescu and the resolution of all the claims for which they came to Bucharest.
-Following discussion, the miners returned to the Jiu Valley with the promise made that their demands would be addressed.
+Following discussion, the miners returned to the Jiu Valley with the promise that their demands would be addressed.
 Two days later Miron Cozma and the president of the country Ion Iliescu signed a statement that formally ended the mineriad.